pedroaltobelli23/24-2-mlops-project-car_object_detection/docs/tutorial_training.md

 # Steps for training

-This is a step by step guide to train the model, see ["steps for data versioning"](./deploy.md) before this one.
+This is a step by step guide to train the model, see [steps for data versioning](./tutorial_data_versioning.md) before this one.

 1. Unzip data using the command: